SteelCompendium/data-gen/Ancestries/Time Raider.md

 Sir John ignored the war dog, tilted his head toward the alien.
 “Embers?”

 “A kuran'zoi,” the high elf said, and the alien held her head up with pride.
-“A time raider from the upper worlds.
+“A time [[Raider|raider]] from the upper worlds.
 What the truth is I cannot say, and no people are all one thing.
 But by reputation?
 They're intractable, ungovernable, they loathe authority, hate tyranny and are totally, utterly without fear.”

 John watched the alien.
 They sneered their approval at Ember's summary.
 That was enough for Sir John, they could work out the details later.
 After everything they'd been through before, he trusted Embers implicitly.